abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 What are functors
 ===

 Much more abundant than isomorphisms, which are two-way connections between categories, are one-way connections between categories, which we will examine next.
-As you might have guessed, those are called functors (and also maps).

-Functors are much more abundant than isomorphisms because each isomorphism is also a functor (actually two functors), but not the other way around.
+Those are called *functors* and they are much more abundand that isomorphisms as every isomorphism is also a functor (actually two functors).

-A functor between two categories (let's call them **A** and **B**) consists of a mapping that maps each *object* in **A** to an object in **B** and a mapping that maps each *morphism* between objects in **A** to a morphism in **B** in a way that preserves the structure of the category.
+But unlike an isomorphism, a functor does not have to map all objects and all morphisms in the target category.

 ![Functor](functor.svg)

-Let's go through each component of this definition.
+And now for the full definition: a functor between two categories (let's call them **A** and **B**) consists of a mapping that maps each *object* in **A** to an object in **B** and a mapping that maps each *morphism* between objects in **A** to a morphism in **B** in a way that preserves the structure of the category.

 Object mapping
 ---

+Let's go through each component of this definition.
 Firstly, we have a mappings between the categories' objects.
 These are just regular old functions, so the definition from chapter 1 applies here.

 > A function is a relationship between two sets which matches each element of one set, called the *domain* of the function, with exactly one element from another set, called the converse domain, or the *codomain* of the function.

+![Functor for objects](functor_objects.svg)

 Formally, this component of the functor can be defined as a function between the categories' *underlying sets*.

-![Functor for objects](functor_objects.svg)

 Morphism mapping
 ---

 The other component of a functor is a mapping between morphisms.
-Intuitively, we can think of it as just a regular function as well, but with the added requirement that it preserves the morphism's domain and codomain.
+This mapping resembles a function as well, but with the added requirement that each morphism with a given source and target must be mapped to a morphism with a corresponding source and target (as per the object mapping.)

 ![Functor for morphisms](functor_morphisms.svg)